So, what are they, and, are they a good thing, or are they a bad thing?

 Secondly, I think resolutions are constructive as they enable you to think about what you want out of life rather than be directed by the humdrum of daily life.
 Having said that, they aren’t easy to stick to.

-It is said that the most common resolutions people make are connected to the categories of: health, finance, career, family, and happiness.
+Finally, it is said that the most common resolutions people make are connected to the categories of: health, finance, career, family, and happiness.
 In light of this, I’m going to do the same.
 How about you?
 Are you going to make any resolutions?
+Any tips for sticking to them?

 Imagine you are going to be stranded on a remote island for 6 months.
 The A team will not save you.
 No boat, plane, submarine, helicopter or flying car is going to rescue you.
 You can not swim to another island because the ferocious sharks will tear you apart.
 Nobody is going to be looking for you because your friends and family think you are on a secret service mission for the British Spy Agency.
 You can take 1 of these two survival kits.
 Which would you take?